neonlabsorg/neon-tutorials/hardhat/scripts/TestComposability/README.md

 This work is an example of what program-specific **Solidity** libraries for _NeonEVM_ composability could look like.

-## LibSystemProgram
+## LibSystemProgram library

 This library provides helper functions for formatting instructions intended to be executed by _Solana_'s **System** program.

-## LibSPLTokenProgram
+## LibSPLTokenProgram library

 This library provides helper functions for formatting instructions intended to be executed by _Solana_'s **SPL Token** program.

+## LibUtils library

+This library provides helper functions to **LibSystemProgram** and **LibSPLTokenProgram** libraries.

+## TestComposability contract

+This contract demonstrates how **LibSystemProgram** and **LibSPLTokenProgram** libraries can be used in practice to interact with Solana's System and SPL Token programs.

+### Token accounts ownership and authentication

+The **TestComposability** contract provides its users with methods to create and initialize SPL token mints and associated token accounts, as well as to mint and transfer tokens using those accounts.
+It features a built-in authentication logic ensuring that users remain in control of created accounts.

+#### SPL token mint ownership and authentication

+The `testCreateInitializeTokenMint` function takes a `seed` parameter as input which is used along with `msg.sender` to derive the created token mint account.
+While the **TestComposability** contract is given mint/freeze authority on the created token mint account, the `testMintTokens` function grants `msg.sender` permission to mint tokens by providing the `seed` that was used to create the token mint account.

+#### Associated token account ownership and authentication

+The `testCreateInitializeATA` function can be used for three different purposes:

+* To create and in initialize an associated token account (ATA) to be used by `msg.sender` to send tokens through the **TestComposability** contract.
+In this case, both the `owner` and `tokenOwner` parameters passed to the function should be left empty.
+The ATA to be created is derived from `msg.sender` and a `nonce` (that can be incremented to create different ATAs).
+The owner of the ATA is the **TestComposability** contract.
+The `testTransferTokens` function grants `msg.sender` permission to transfer tokens from this ATA by providing the `nonce` that was used to create the ATA.

+* To create and initialize an associated token account (ATA) to be used by a third party `user` NeonEVM account through the **TestComposability** contract.
+In this case, the `owner` parameter passed to the function should be
+`TestComposability.getNeonAddress(user)` and the `tokenOwner` parameter should be left empty.
+The ATA to be created is derived from the `user` account and a `nonce` (that can be incremented to create different ATAs).
+The owner of the ATA is the **TestComposability** contract.
+The `testTransferTokens` function grants `user` permission to transfer tokens from this ATA by providing the `nonce` that was used to create the ATA.

+* To create and in initialize an associated token account (ATA) to be used by a third party `solanaUser` _Solana_ account to send tokens directly on _Solana_ without interacting with the **TestComposability** contract.
+In this case, both the `owner` and the `tokenOwner` parameters passed to the function should be `solanaUser`.
+The ATA to be created is derived from the `solanaUser` account and a `nonce` (that can be incremented to create different ATAs).
+The owner of the ATA is the `solanaUser` account.
+The `solanaUser` account cannot transfer tokens from this ATA by interacting with the **TestComposability** contract, instead it must interact directly with the **SPL Token** program on _Solana_ by signing and executing a `transfer` instruction.

 ## Scripts

 The `TestComposability` contract is deployed along with imported libraries at the beginning of each script, unless the `config.js` file already contains addresses for these contracts and libraries.
+When running several scripts in a row which depend on each other's execution (like for instance: `test-create-init-token-mint` followed by `test-create-init-ata` then `test-mint-tokens`), remember to add the addresses of deployed contracts and libraries to the `config.js` file **after running the first script** so that subsequent scripts know to re-use those same contracts and libraries.

+### System Program interactions

 * The `test-create-account-with-seed.js` script lets you format and execute _Solana_'s **System** program `createAccountWithSeed` instruction.

+### SPL Token Program interactions

-* The `test-create-init-token-mint` script lets you format and execute _Solana_'s **SPL Token** program `initializeMint2` instruction after creating a SPL token mint account using _NeonEVM_ composability's `createResource` method to create the account.
+* The `test-create-init-token-mint` script lets you format and execute _Solana_'s **SPL Token** program `initializeMint2` instruction after creating a SPL token mint account using _NeonEVM_ composability's `createResource` method.

 * The `test-create-init-ata` script lets you format and execute _Solana_'s **SPL Token** program `initializeAccount2` instruction after creating an associated token account using _NeonEVM_ composability's `createResource` method.
-Make sure run the `test-create-init-token-mint` script first on the same `TestComposability` contract instance before running this script.
+Make sure to run the `test-create-init-token-mint` script first before running this script.

 * The `test-mint-tokens` script lets you format and execute _Solana_'s **SPL Token** program `mintTo` instruction, minting SPL tokens to a recipient's associated token account.
-Make sure run the `test-create-init-token-mint` and `test-create-init-ata` scripts first on the same `TestComposability` contract instance before running this script.
+Make sure to run the `test-create-init-token-mint` and `test-create-init-ata` scripts first before running this script.

 * The `test-transfer-tokens` script lets you format and execute _Solana_'s **SPL Token** program `transfer` instruction, transferring SPL tokens to a recipient's associated token account.
-Make sure run the `test-create-init-token-mint`, `test-create-init-ata` and `test-mint-tokens` scripts first on the same `TestComposability` contract instance before running this script.
+Make sure to run the `test-create-init-token-mint`, `test-create-init-ata` and `test-mint-tokens` scripts first before running this script.

+* The `test-update-mint-authority` script lets you format and execute _Solana_'s **SPL Token** program `createSetAuthority` instruction in a way that updates a token's mint authority to a new account.
+Make sure to run the `test-create-init-token-mint` script first before running this script.